The Tech Awards

 How The Tech Awards Works

 The Tech Awards, a signature program of The Tech Museum of Innovation, honors 10 international innovators who are applying technology to confront humanity’s most urgent challenges.
 The Tech Awards honors individuals, non-profit organizations and for-profit companies who are using technology to significantly improve human conditions in 5 awards categories.
 The technology used can be either a new invention or an innovative use of an existing technology.

 The Tech Awards Criteria

-- The use of technology to significantly improve the human condition in one of the 5 award categories.
+- The use of technology to significantly improve the human condition.

 - Evidence that a serious problem or challenge with broad significance is addressed by this use of technology.